intern2grow/auth-mobile-app/README.md

 So make sure that you have covered all the following tasks:

-- design login, register and profile pages.
+- design login, register and profile screens.
-- implement navigation between screen.
+- implement navigation between screens.
 - implement login, register, remember me and log out functionalities.
-- display user details in profile page
+- display user details in profile screen.

 That's all, fork the repository and start working on it.